Alternative Learning Programs

-In world language instruction, students learn to communicate with people in other cultures in a variety of settings; widen their world views; and develop insight into their own language and culture.
+In indigenous/world language instruction, students learn to communicate with people in other cultures in a variety of settings; widen their world views; and develop insight into their own language and culture.
 Research indicates that studying another language gives students an academic boost in other subject areas and enables them to perform at higher levels.

 Saint Paul Public Schools offers a variety of world language programs at many schools and grade levels.
 Offerings include American Sign Language, Chinese, French, German, Hmong, Japanese, Lakota/Dakota, Latin, Ojibwe, Russian, and Spanish.

 Talent Development and Accelerated Services (TDAS): For elementary students, multiple criteria (including the Cognitive Abilities Test/CogAt 7) are used to identify students for advanced programs, including enrollment at Capitol Hill Gifted and Talented Magnet.
 Many elementary schools have a Gifted Services Specialist on staff.
 For middle school, Capitol Hill is available to students in grades 7-8 without prerequisite testing.